litpack/create/readme.md

 ### Customization

-Feel free to customize the text and sections as needed to fit your specific project requirements.
+Feel free to adjust any sections or add additional information that might be relevant to your project.
+Let me know if you need any further changes!